 Pinball

-topic"I shouldn't have to in just a few minutes be able to easily point out why a game is not going to sell in the current pinball market.
+"I shouldn't have to in just a few minutes be able to easily point out why a game is not going to sell in the current pinball market.
 They've spent two years making something.
 They have nothing but time to get it right."

 "If a distributor just sells two stern alleys, just two, they make as much money as I make doing all the work I need to do for an entire month.
 And are you on top of them?
 Why should they get to make that much money?"